 Getting round wire-frame retro style glasses (mine are the Warby Parker low nose bridge women’s “Milton” frames, which sadly have been discontinued) and bangs has also made a big impact on my look.
 The thin, light colored frames open up my face and the round shape goes well with the straighter line introduced by the bangs.
 I think both work towards the “vaguely vintage” component of the aesthetic I strive for.

 In order to keep to a “vaguely vintage” aesthetic, I try to stick to a semi-structured look and items that don’t have any elements that are stereotypically modern (21st century) or futuristic, such as sneakers or technical fabrics.
 I do keep to most current macro trends e.g. pants rise, general skirt shapes, boot shape, but within that I generally prefer details with a more vintage feel, like buttons vs zippers, sweaters vs sweatshirts.
 (I do obviously have a puffer jacket, appropriate hiking gear, workout gear, etc, but this is a guiding principal for my fashion-y outfit wardrobe.)

 Generally, I aim to look polished but not formal.
 Most of my outfit items fall somewhere in the smart casual spectrum, but I love accessories and totally don’t mind wearing earrings, a watch/bracelet, multiple rings, a necklace, a belt, fancy socks, and a hat, and a scarf in a single outfit (though tbh this particular convergence of peak accessorizing rarely happens).
 Some styling choices I usually go with are:

 - Earrings + rings every day.

 - Minimal makeup, hair, and nails – this is mostly because I’m not currently interested in dedicating myself to any more maintenance here.
 I think a bright lip, updo, or waves would look great with a lot of my outfits.
-I am trying this year to wear a red lip and paint my nails more frequently because I always enjoy when I manage to get them in, but this is a secondary concern to my clothes.
+I am trying this year to wear a red lip and minimal makeup more frequently because I always enjoy it, but this is a secondary concern to my clothes.
+Update: I did a whole post about makeup here: A tangent into beauty blogging: How I apply makeup for my monolided, glasses-wearing, bangs-framed face and personal style

 - Skewing towards bottom-heavy silhouettes.